Asymptotic Behaviour and Cyclic Properties of Weighted Shifts on Directed Trees: Introduction

-We will consider only bounded weighted shifts on directed trees, especially contractions (i.e. $\|\Sl\|\leq 1$) in certain parts of the paper (mainly in the first half).
-We recall that every $\Sl$ is unitarily equivalent to $S_{|\underline{\lambda}|}$ where $|\underline{\lambda}|:=\{|\lambda_v|\colon v\in V^\circ\}\subseteq[0,\infty)$.
-Moreover, the unitary operator $U$ with $S_{|\underline{\lambda}|} = U\Sl U^*$ can be chosen such that $e_u$ is an eigen-vector of $U$ for every $u\in V$.
-It is also proposed that if a weight $\lambda_v$ is zero, then the weighted shift on this directed tree is a direct sum of two other weighted shifts on directed trees.
-These are Theorem 3.2.1 and Proposition 3.1.6. in \cite{tree-shift}.
-In view of these facts, this article will exclusively consider weighted shifts on directed trees with strictly positive weights.
+We will consider only bounded weighted shifts on directed trees, especially contractions (i.e. $\|\Sl\|\leq 1$) in certain parts of the paper.
+We recall that every $\Sl$ is unitarily equivalent to $S_{|\boldsymbol{\lambda}|}$ where $|\boldsymbol{\lambda}|:=\{|\lambda_v|\colon v\in V^\circ\}\subseteq[0,\infty)$ (see \cite[Theorem 3.2.1]{tree-shift}).
+Moreover, the unitary operator $U$ with $S_{|\boldsymbol{\lambda}|} = U\Sl U^*$ can be chosen such that $e_u$ is an eigen-vector of $U$ for every $u\in V$.
+It is also proposed in \cite[Proposition 3.1.6]{tree-shift} that if a weight $\lambda_v$ is zero, then the weighted shift on this directed tree is a direct sum of two other weighted shifts on directed trees.
+In view of these facts, this article will exclusively consider weighted shifts on directed trees with positive weights (i.e. $\lambda_v > 0$ for every $v\in V^\circ$), if we do not say otherwise.

-The boundedness and the condition about weights together imply that every vertex has countably many children.
+The positivity of weights imply that every vertex has countably many children.
 Thus, by (\ref{level_eq}), $\ell^2(V)$ is separable.